History of Madison Chock in Timeline

 In 2012, Madison Chock and Evan Bates won gold at the Nebelhorn Trophy.

-2013: Bronze Medals at Grand Prix Events
+2013: Grand Prix Bronze Medals

-In 2013, Madison Chock and Evan Bates won bronze at the Cup of China and Rostelecom Cup.
+In 2013, Madison Chock and Evan Bates won bronze medals at the Cup of China and Rostelecom Cup.

-2014: Fifth Overall at World Championships
+2014: Fifth at World Championships

 In 2014, Madison Chock and Evan Bates placed fifth overall at the World Championships in Saitama, Japan.

-2014: Silver Medal at U.S. Championships and Olympics
+2014: Silver at U.S. Championships and Olympics

-2014: Winter Olympics
+2014: Olympics

 In 2014, Madison Chock represented the United States at the Winter Olympics.

-2015: First Grand Prix Gold Since 2015
+2015: First Grand Prix Gold since 2015

 2015: U.S. National Champion

-In 2015, Madison Chock and Evan Bates became U.S. National Champions.
+In 2015, Madison Chock and Evan Bates became U.S. national champions.

 2015: Silver at Four Continents and World Championships